 - Preheat the oven to 230C / 450F and brush a 35x20cm / quarter sheet baking tray with one tablespoon of the oil.
 Alternatively, you can use a large, round pizza tray.

-- In a medium bowl, mix together the remaining one tablespoon of oil, chickpea flour, water and seasonings.
-Whisk until completely smooth.
+- Meanwhile, in a medium bowl, mix together the remaining one tablespoon of oil, chickpea flour and seasonings.
+Slowly add the water and whisk until completely smooth.

-- Pour the batter onto the baking tray and tilt to make sure the tray is evenly coated.
-Cook for 10 minutes until golden and slightly crisp.
+- Pour the batter onto the baking tray and carefully tilt to make sure the tray is evenly coated.
+Cook for 10 minutes until golden and slightly crisp around the edges.
 Remove from the oven but keep the oven hot.

 - Meanwhile, make the pizza sauce by simply blending the ingredients in a blender until smooth.
-Spread on top of the socca base.
+Spread on top of the pizza base.

 - Drizzle dollops of the cashew cheese over the sauce and scatter some chopped vegetables on top.
 Bake again for a further 5-10 minutes.
 If you prefer you can drizzle the cheese on after the pizza has baked, for a more creamy cheese.